AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2019-01-30-swift-objc-bridge.md

 ```

 In addition we need to add additional C function signatures for methods
 with arguments.
-Lets do it for the variant with one argument, here is the
+Let's do it for the variant with one argument, here is the
 whole thing:

 ```swift